SC

 • Equipment and overhead — computer, tools, workspace, training, and administrative costs

 When all costs are combined, most employers spend 25–45% more than the base wage on each worker.
+Labor is typically the largest business expense for most companies.

 Employer Tax Rates by Country